 It was Éva.
 She and her daughter were in the lobby, and I had minutes to dress and meet them at the car—we were off to midnight mass!
 This was the beginning of an adventure that would take a similar, unpredictable turn each day.

-Groggy, as if still dreaming, our wild ride made me think of Mr. Toad as we careened through the snowy streets and over the sidewalks of downtown Budapest. Éva double-parked next to the cathedral, and we ran through the giant doors and up to the choir loft.
+Groggy, I felt as though I must still be dreaming as I watched Éva’s little car careen through the narrow snowy streets of downtown Budapest.
+She double-parked next to St. Stephen’s cathedral and we ran through the giant doors and up to the choir loft.
 She motioned for me to sit on a step next to the choir director, near the organ console.
 I was welcomed by everyone, and instantly enfolded in the rich harmonies of Hungarian carols—centuries-old traditions came to life.
 A large congregation stood below us, illuminated by warm candlelight.

 Éva had been our tour guide and interpreter in 2001.
 She belonged to a musical family, and was trained, as all Hungarian children were, in the Kodály singing method.
-She had known Kodály at the height of his fame in the 1950s and ’60s, and thought it strange that our American culture did not support music education as the Hungarians still do.
+She had known Kodály in the 1950s and ’60s and thought it strange that our American culture did not support music education as the Hungarians still do.
 Their singing culture was, in large part, what had kept them buoyant and hopeful through decades of Soviet occupation.

 On Christmas night, Éva’s husband brought me to their efficiency apartment where they lived with their 14-year-old daughter.
 I had brought gifts from California, including a lemon from a friend’s tree, and based on their response to that lemon I wished I’d brought more.
 Dinner was covered in a sauce that turned each food item into the same mysterious shape and color.
 All three of them stood behind me as I took my first bite, and waited for me to say “delicious!” before they sat down at the table.
 When I finished all but a morsel of that full plate, they asked, “didn’t you like it?” and then served another plate of almost the same volume when I replied to the positive.